shardarquraishi7/APIM-ticket-Guardian/docs/GETTING_STARTED.md

 **Important:** Each team member can create their own [Cloudflare account](https://dash.cloudflare.com/sign-up) for development and testing.

+**Crucially, do not use your `@telus.com` email address when signing up for this personal Cloudflare account.** Using your TELUS email will attempt to link your account to the TELUS organization's Cloudflare instance and enforce SSO.
+As your personal account won't be provisioned there, you will be unable to log in.
+Use a personal email address instead.

 #### Benefits of a Free Cloudflare Account:
 - **100,000 free requests per day** on the Workers free tier
 - **10 GB of free storage** with Cloudflare R2